MeeFoundation/docs/src/Data.md

 ### Container classes

-Here are the classes that define the various data containers.
+Here are the various data container classes.

 ![framework-classes2](./images/container-classes.png)

+The Self, Group and ContextCopy instances are entirely managed by the agent itself.
+Instances of Context are written to, read from and updated by apps/sites.

 #### Container example #1